 Recently a lot of operators have asked me the question, “Should I have a mailing list(opens in a new tab)?”
 My answer is that, if you have the time to use it…absolutely!
 Below are 7 reasons why you should capture your site visitors’ email addresses.

 If you receive most of your business through Google (through your SEO ranking or GoogleAds) or social media, you’re currently relying on those companies not to change their algorithms or T&Cs.
-In a heartbeat you could see your SEO ranking plummet or your Facebook page suspended.
-Building up your mailing list puts you in charge of who sees your content, what they see & when they see it.
+In a heartbeat, you could see your SEO ranking plummet or your Facebook page suspended.
+Building up your mailing list puts you in charge of who sees your content, what they see, and when they see it.

 Reaching out 1 to 1 to your guests after they’ve completed your tour is a great way to learn more about what’s working for you and what you might need to change.
 It may also avoid a negative rant on TripAdvisor if you’re giving that disgruntled customer an outlet and the opportunity to feel listened to.

 Do you have data on who picks up your rack card in the hotel lobby?
 Unless you spend all day stood next to it, probably not!
 Email marketing allows you to understand who is interested in your product, where they’re from and what interests them.
 You can see who are the most engaged in terms of open and click rates and who seem to have lost interest.
 You can also tweak and target offers depending on your chosen metrics.

 You can build a mailing list without spending a dollar.
 MailChimp(opens in a new tab), for example, offer a free platform if you have less than 2,000 subscribers and send less than 12,000 emails per month.
 All you need is the time to make it worthwhile.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from Tourism Tiger and leading industry experts.

 By submitting this form you agree to Tourism Tiger contacting you via email.